openrestaurant/docs/docs/theming.md

 2. [Node](https://nodejs.org)

 ## Compatibility with Open Restaurant
-To make your theme compatible with Open Restaurant, To make your theme compatible with Open Restaurant, add `package: 'Open Restaurant'` to your theme `.info.yml`.
+To make your theme compatible with Open Restaurant, add `package: 'Open Restaurant'` to your theme `.info.yml`.

 ## Create a subtheme